-To the casual observer of professional sports, fantasy football is a welcome activity that makes football more palatable.
+To the casual observer of professional sports, fantasy football is a welcome activity that makes watching professional football more palatable.
 In the average National Football League game, there are a lot of commercial breaks, the play starts and stops continuously, and to someone that does not comprehend the game, it can be dry in between the big plays.
-For some one that does not understand football, fantasy football is great.
+For someone that does not understand football, fantasy football is great.
 For the real NFL fans though, fantasy football is awful.
+Fantasy football complicates a great sport by adding meaningless statistics.
+It makes fans of people who generally would not watch the game, and forces money-hungry NFL executives to change the game of football to make it more appealing to a wider audience.
+Fantasy football sucks.

 Fantasy football also gets people into completely pointless conversations about their fantasy teams.
 Here’s a little tidbit that you might not know about fantasy football.
 Be informed.
 The only person that wants to hear about your fantasy team is you.
 No one cares about your team.
 They only care about their own.
 No one is impressed by your wherewithal in benching your starting running back for some nameless guy from a small college.
 They care about their mid-season trade in their fantasy league.
 The people that play fantasy football could not possibly care less about your team.
 The people that watch football, but have never played fantasy football are annoyed that they have to talk to you about some loser from a crappy team.
 The people that do not play fantasy football or watch the games on television have no clue what you are talking about.
 And, everybody in the office, at your house, or in your life is completely exasperated with football talk about your fantasy players.
 By talking about your fantasy football team, you have effectively alienated yourself from the rest of the world.
 Good job, loser.